Joseph Smith Hypocephalus: Hypocephali

 Hypocephali are small disk-shaped objects, generally made of stuccoed linen, but also of papyrus, bronze, gold, wood, or clay, which ancient Egyptians from the Late Period onwards placed under the heads of their dead.

 They were believed to protect the deceased, causing the head and body to be enveloped in light and warmth, thereby making the deceased divine.
 Hypocephali symbolized the Eye of Ra (later the Eye of Horus), which represented the sun, and the scenes portrayed on them relate to Egyptian ideas of resurrection and life after death, connecting them with the Osirian resurrection myth.

 To the ancient Egyptians, the daily setting and rising of the sun was a symbol of death and rebirth.
-The hypocephalus represented all that the sun encircles — the world of the living, over which it passed during the day, was depicted in the upper half, and that of the dead, which it crossed during the night, in the lower portion.
+The hypocephalus represented all that the sun encircles—the world of the living, over which it passed during the day, was depicted in the upper half, and that of the dead, which it crossed during the night, in the lower portion.

-They were part of the burial materials created by Egyptians from the Twenty-sixth Dynasty onward and are considered anachronistic to the time period that Abraham would have lived.
+They were part of the burial materials created by Egyptians from the Twenty-sixth Dynasty (600 BCE) onward and are considered anachronistic to the time period that the biblical Abraham would have lived.
 Chapter 162 of the Book of the Dead version of that period contain directions for the making and use of hypocephali.

-LDS Scholar Royal Skousen has argued that Smith made a mistake when he connected the facsimiles to the revealed text.
-For Skousen, sentences referencing the facsimiles were interlinear or margin notes that were not part of the actual revealed text.
-As such, he believes the facsimiles themselves are not part of the Book of Abraham and are extracanonical.

-Within the large circle of hypocephali are compartments containing hieroglyphic text and figures which are extracts from Chapter CLXII of the Egyptian Book of the Dead.
-P. J. de Horrack stated that the scenes portrayed in hypocephali relate in all their details to the resurrection and the renewed birth after death...symbolized by the course of the Sun, the living image of divine generation.
-The circle is divided to represent two celestial hemispheres and the cycle of renewal.

-Lacunae and reconstructions

-As stated by LDS Egyptologist Michael D. Rhodes:

-Interpretation of images (Figures No. 1-7, 22-23)
+Interpretation of images (Figures No. 1–7, 22–23)

 There is still some ambiguity regarding how these Egyptian names and text may have been pronounced.

 The numbers labeling the figures were added to correspond to explanations of the images and text given by Joseph Smith.

 Figure No. 1

 Figure 1 has been described as the god Re-Atum, typically depicted with four heads.
 The original copy is missing the head portion of this figure, and it is possible Smith copied the heads and shoulders of Figure 2.
+Other sources state it's depicting Khnum.

-Left of center is the was scepter, or DJAM scepter.
+Left of center is the was scepter or similar-looking djam scepter.

-Joseph Smith explained figure 1 as;
+Joseph Smith described figure 1 as;